mprotic123/to-do-list/README.md

 # Testing To Do list: part 1

-In this pair programming project we will build unit test for add and remove functions.
+In this pair programming project we will build unit test for the status and content updates.

 ![screenshot](todolist.JPG)